isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-get-in-your-hair/index.md

 ### 3. Alcohol Washing
 Use the alcohol used in cleaning wounds to wash the hair - just mix some water with the alcohol and coak the hair in the solution for roughly five minutes.
 Further, you must massage and smear the alcohol solution around the hair roots.
 But repeat the alcohol washing process for one week to clear all the bed bugs.
-### 4. Treat Hair with**Almond Oil�**
+### 4. Treat Hair with**Almond Oil**
 Using Almond oil on your hair will repel the bed bugs - but you must effectively smear the oil on your scalp moving towards the hair tips.
 Do the almond oil-treatment about 2-3 times a week until all the bed bugs are cleared.
 I also recommend using apple cedar but add some shampoo while cleaning the hair.
 See Also:
 Vacuum for Bed Bugs
 ## Conclusion
 *Bed bugs may hide on a human body while they're moving especially from some public area.
-So, if you witness some insects on your skin or hair - these could be lice, ticks, or fleas.�*
+So, if you witness some insects on your skin or hair - these could be lice, ticks, or fleas.*